linsalrob/PhiSpy/README.md

 1. Get [singularity](http://singularity.lbl.gov/all-releases)
 2. Build phispy.img using this [repository](https://github.com/hurwitzlab/singularity-phispy)
-3. Run the singularity image as an executable `% ./phispy.img`
+3. Run the singularity image `% singularity exec phispy.img PhiSpy.py`
-4. OR explicitly call the script `% singularity exec phispy.img PhiSpy.py`
+4. NOTE: if you haven't used singularity before you'll need to know about [binding directories](http://singularity.lbl.gov/quickstart#working-with-files) so that PhiSpy can find your input and output.

 TO TEST THE PROGRAM